Flynsarmy/wn-imageoptimizer-plugin/README.md

 ## Description

 This plugin uses [spatie/image-optimizer](https://github.com/spatie/image-optimizer) to optimize images on upload and resize.
 It requires various binaries to be installed on your system to handle the optimizations.
-At the time of writing it supports the following image types:
+At the time of writing this plugin supports the following image types:

 * JPG - [JpegOptim](http://freecode.com/projects/jpegoptim)
 * PNG - [Pngquant 2](https://pngquant.org/), [Optipng](http://optipng.sourceforge.net/)